The Open Repositories Steering Committee (ORSC) is pleased to announce

 that we are opening nominations for standing members to join the OR

-three open slots for standing members, and we are inviting nominations,
+conferences.
+We have three open slots for standing members, and we are

-conference and have extensive experience with repositories and the
+for an OR conference, and have extensive experience with repositories

 ORSC members are expected to take part in a range of activities